Can You Meditate Lying Down?

 5. Set an alertness cue by keeping the eyes slightly open, using a timer, or choosing a guided session.

 When the mind wanders, return to the breath, body contact, or sound.
-Instructions repeated in plain language help, which is why Mindful.net pairs posture guidance with short guided practices in the Mindfulness Practices App.
+Keep the instruction plain enough that you could follow it while waiting beneath an airport queue sign with buzzing ears: feel contact, notice the next breath, begin again.
+That is also why Mindful.net pairs posture guidance with short guided practices in the Mindfulness Practices App.

 How to meditate lying down